 • Biography

 Helga Karen (*1991) is a Finnish pianist specialized in performance of classical contemporary music.
 She has performed as a soloist and chamber music musician in various contemporary music festivals such as Lucerne Festival, soundSCAPE, Musica Nova, ISA2015, Stockhausen Courses and Concerts, Impuls Academy and International Summer Course for New Music Darmstadt.
-Helga Karen has won several prizes at various competitions, including first prizes in Giovani Musicisti Music Competition, Stockhausen Concert and Courses, Karlsruhe Contemporary Music Competition and Orpheus Chamber Music Competition.
+Helga Karen has won several prizes at various competitions, including first prizes in Giovani Musicisti Music Competition, Stockhausen Concert and Courses, Karlsruhe Contemporary Music Competition, Orpheus Chamber Music Competition, and the Fritz Gerber Award.
 Currently she is working on her PhD, which explores Stockhausen’s piano pieces, at the Sibelius Academy in Finland.

 Edward Kass